gjphibbs/MailServers/README.md

 The files containing my work are mypopd.c and mysmtpd.c.
-Other files are written by instructors or taken from other sources as per the top of the files.
+Other files are written by instructors or taken from other sources with credits given in appropriate files.
 I do not claim any work apart from that in mypopd.c and mysmtpd.c as my own.